Install Using TAR Archive

 Step 4: Register as a Service

 NOTE: Following steps are applicable for both Engine and UI components.
-For UI, simply use bin/padas-ui
+For UI, simply use bin/padas-ui as the command.

 - Run Padas to create a service file.
 (Note: following examples assume